hortonworks-gallery/ambari-iframe-view/README.md

 #### iFrame embedded in Ambari view
-Embed any webapp or webpage into Ambari
+Embed any webapp or webpage into Ambari!

 ##### Screenshots